 Other tournaments and national events that take place throughout the year can be found at Central Gauteng Squash or from the yearly calendar at Squash South Africa.
 Gauteng League and tournaments on the Squash SA calendar are accredited by Squash South Africa and, as such, all players are required to be registered via SportyHQ.
 The following is an illustration of the annual fees for a Gauteng Squash League player:

-Wanderers Club Membership: As per the class of membership.
+Wanderers Club Membership: (See Ordinary Membership fees).
 (Invoiced annually by The Wanderers Club)

 Squash SA registration: R120 p.a.
 (2019) (Register directly via SportyHQ)